ukwa/domain-crawler/README.md

 To deploy:
 * `./dc1-deploy_aws_dc_prereq.sh aws_dc2024_crawler08-prod.env`

+After `dc1` is run, the following services should be running:
+- kafka, accepting input on port 9094
+- kafka-ui, viewable at http://localhost:9000/, which should show the 'dc-cluster' Cluster exists.
+An active broker collector should exist under the Brokers dashboard
+- clamav, should have multiple instances running, all using the same location for the virus databases
+- prometheus, viewable at http://localhost:9191/graph The Status > Targets and Status > Service Discovery are especially useful to see the configured watchers and alerts

 The kafka service is one of these pre-requisities.
 If the kafka queues haven't previously been created, then once the pre-requisities have deployed, the kafka queues (known as topics in Kafka) need to be created, by:
 * `./dc2-create_kafka_topics.sh aws_dc2024_crawler08-prod.env`

-Viewing the Kafka UI now should show **dc_cluster** under the Dasboard, and within this dc_cluster, 3 topics should exist for the domain crawl: dc.tocrawl, dc.inscope, and dc.crawled.
-There should also be a validated (green ticked) broker showing the EC2 internal IP.
+Once `dc2` is run, the kafka queues should be listed under the Topics 'dc-cluster' dashboard

 ## Heritrix deployment